svalinn/DAGMC/doc/devguide/index.rst

    :width:  600
    :alt:    Image showing the status of the an example Travis-CI run

-Once the testing is complete and your changes have been verified not break any of the existing capabilities, a reviewer will check your pull request over and may suggest some modifications to meet the C++ style, good practice and then will approve or reject your pull request.
+Once the testing is complete and your changes have been verified to not break any of the existing capabilities, a reviewer will check your pull request over and may suggest some modifications to meet the C++ style, good practice and then will approve or reject your pull request.

 General Style